QuantiusBenignus/Zshelf/README.md

 ❯❯qlm [-lammacli_opts --if_any -- ] <TAB>[ModelName] ["Prompt"]
 ```
 The command uses a custom zsh completion function to TAB-complete the model name from all available in the qlm.cfg file.
-The second form is when the user wants to add or override `llama-cli` options.
+The second, optional form is when the user wants to add or override `llama-cli` options.
 Everything before '--' will be passed to `llama-cli` AS IS.

 #### Scenarios: